Amulet: Christianity

-Near Eastern Islamic amulets
+Islam

-There is a long cultural tradition of using amulets in Islam, and in many Muslim-majority countries, tens of percent of the population use them.
+There is a long cultural tradition of using amulets in Islam, and in many Muslim-majority countries, ten percent of the population use them.
 Some hadith condemn the wearing of talismans, and some Muslims (notably Salafis) believe that amulets and talismans are forbidden in Islam, and using them is an act of shirk (idolatry).
 Other hadith support the use of talismans with some Muslim denominations considering it 'permissible magic', usually under some conditions (for instance, that the wearer believes that the talisman only helps through God's will).
 Many Muslims do not consider items used against the evil eye to be talismans; these are often kept in the home rather than worn.
 Examples of worn amulets are necklaces, rings, bracelets, coins, armbands and talismanic shirts.
 In the Islamic context they can also be referred to as hafiz or protector or himala meaning pendant.

 Amulet is interchangeable with the term talisman.
 An amulet is an object that is generally worn for protection and most often made from a durable material such as metal or a hard-stone.
 Amulet can also be applied to paper examples, although talisman is often used to describe these less robust and usually individualized forms.